Diploma in Education & Training (DET) Level 5

-- Additionally, due to the nature of both the theory and practical assessments which students need to achieve for the DET are such that candidates will need good written and spoken English, i.e. the ability to read and interpret written tasks, and to write in an academic style.
+- Additionally, due to the nature of both the theory and practical assessment which students need to achieve for the DET, candidates will need good written and spoken English skills.

 - Candidates will also need to organise their work and supporting materials clearly and coherently.